aclarkwit/DATA6150-IndividualProject/README.md

 # DATA6150-IndividualProject
-Using biomolecule crystallization metrics to predict identity via classification and drug interaction via regression
+Using biophysical models to predict the mutation of p53 tumor suppressing proteins Utilizing both supervised and unsupervised dimensionality reduction methods to improve train classificaiton models